Firm information

 Responsibility

-It is the responsibility of the General Counsel to ensure adherence to the Slavery and Human Trafficking Policy.
+It is the responsibility of the Director of Risk and Compliance to ensure adherence to the Slavery and Human Trafficking Policy.